Towards a Coq-verified Chain of Esterel Semantics

-\paragraph{Analysis of the circuit translation} The core idea in designing the annotation propagated by the microsteps is taken from a simplification of the circuit translation.
+The core idea in designing the tags propagated by the microsteps is taken from a simplification of the circuit translation of~\cite{Berry:ConstructiveSemanticsOfPureEsterel}.
+Actually, the microstep semantics can be seen as a simulation of this circuit translation on top of the Kernel Esterel statements.
 As Kernel Esterel does not feature data, the key point is to transfer control.
-In the circuit translation, this is done through a structural translation respecting the following circuit interface: \todoLR{make a real picture}
+In the circuit translation, this is done through a structural translation respecting the circuit interface depicted in Figure~\ref{fig:circuit-interface}.

-This interface has: \begin{itemize} \item input and output events for signals ($E$ and $E'$ respectively); \item four inputs (Go, Res, Susp, Kill); \item two outputs (Sel and the K$_i$). \end{itemize} All are single wires except for $E$ and $E'$ which are sheaves of wires (one per signal).
+This interface has: \begin{itemize} \item input and output events for signals ($E$ and $E'$ respectively); \item four input wires (Go, Res, Susp, Kill); \item a finite number of output wires (Sel and the K$_i$). \end{itemize} All are single wires except for $E$ and $E'$ which are bundles of wires (one per signal).